top of page

 - Graeme Tuckett, Stuff

-For more than 40 years Bill Direen's extraordinary artistic career has encompassed rock and folk music, poetry, theatre and long-form prose.
-This lively documentary follows him on a national tour throughout New Zealand's physical and cultural landscape.
+Encompassing rock and folk music, poetry, theatre and long-form prose, this lively documentary follows Bill Direen on a national tour throughout New Zealand's physical and cultural landscape.
+18min excerpt here

 Philip Dadson - Sonics From Scratch

-A revealing and moving tribute to one of this country's most influential and eclectic rock groups - the incomparable Skeptics.
-Starting with their unlikely origins in Palmerston North, Sheen of Gold traces the Skeptics' development into a unique and powerful electronic/rock hybrid.
+Starting with their unlikely origins in Palmerston North, this is a revealing and moving tribute to one of this country's most influential and eclectic rock groups - the incomparable Skeptics.
+Full film here

 Rumble & Bang!

-Rumble & Bang! reintroduces Chants R&B, a short-lived seminal garage rock band that thrived in 1960s Christchurch, proving there was a relevant Kiwi musical underground long before the days of Flying Nun.
+Rumble & Bang! reintroduces Chants R&B, a seminal garage rock band that thrived in 1960s Christchurch, proving there was a Kiwi musical underground long before the days of Flying Nun.
+Full film here

 Te Haa o te Ao/The Breath of the World